A Spring Morning on the Farm

 Julie, Alyssa, and Jack are awake by the time I return to the house for a coffee refill.
 I am always grateful to have a few minutes with them in the morning before the bus arrives.
 Alyssa and Jack are growing up so fast.
 I like to think that milk has helped them, at least a little.

 On this day, Julie is going to meet Jack at school.
 It’s Agriculture Appreciation Month and Julie is going to talk to Jack’s Home Economics class about life on the Morrison farm.

 She also has a surprise planned – one of our calves is going along for the ride!

 Julie tells me later that Jack’s face lights up as his teacher introduces her to the class.
 The weather has warmed a bit since the morning, so the kids go outside on the school patio for class on this day.
 The kids take turns feeding the calf milk as Julie explains how the Morrison Dairy Farm works and how important calcium is to their diets.
-A standard 8-ounce glass of milk contains nine essential nutrients.
+A standard 8-ounce glass of milk contains thirteen essential nutrients.

 She talks about how our farm has created jobs in the community over the years.
 She explains to the class how agriculture creates not just the foods people eat, but the milk they drink and even the clothing on their backs.

 She then finishes the presentation by handing out samples of chocolate milk.
 The kids are delighted and Julie tells me over dinner that night how proud Jack was of our farm.